Strictly Come Dancing 2019 is in full swing with all the contestants now in the heat of battle of dancefloor and the first celebrity eliminated.

 Laing found fame on the E4 reality series and is the heir to the McVitie's biscuit empire.
 He's previously taken part in reality shows including I'm a Celebrity, Celebrity Great British Bake Off and Celebrity Hunted.

-"I am beyond thrilled to be asked to be on Strictly, the only person potentially more thrilled is my mother," said Laing.
+"I am beyond thrilled to be asked to be on Strictly, the only person potentially more thrilled is my mother," said Laing when he was cast.

 "I have finally become the son she hoped for!"